IN THE MOUNTAINS OF FIRE

 Wallace breaks down and sobs over his knees where he

-little housemaid, oh God, oh God, oh God!
-Where is the island that could hide
+housemaid, oh God, oh God, oh God!
+Where is the island that

 As the first drops splotch the dirt road, we scurry across and dive into woods on the other side.
 We all gust a sigh of relief to get under the shelter of the foliage again, as the rain pelts down harder still, chuckling against the canopy of leaves.
 A gentle spray of drops makes it through, of course, but that just feels refreshing to us in this warmer climate, used as we are to the mountains.
 Somewhere thunder rumbles in the distance, or maybe artillery for all I know.
 No—it's not really time to come out from under cover just yet.